sigu-training/clinical_genomics/index.md

 # Variant calling and classification

-After the generation of a high-quality set of mapped read pairs, we can proceed to variant calling.
-The tools **HaplotypeCaller** and **MuTect2** from **GATK tool** are a dedicated solution for DNA variant identification at germinal- and somatic-level.
+After the generation of a high-quality set of mapped read pairs, we can proceed to call different classes of DNA variants.
+To this aim, the tools **HaplotypeCaller** and **MuTect2** from **GATK tool** are a dedicated solution for DNA variant identification at germinal- and somatic-level.
 They can:

 - Determine haplotypes by local assembly of the genomic regions in which the samples being analyzed show substantial evidence of variation relative to the reference;
 - Evaluate the evidence for haplotypes and variant alleles;